KevinGimbel/fget/README.md

 # fget
 > Download files using Go `net/http` and `io`

-"Dump" file downloader for the command line which will just download whatever file you request.
+"Dumb" file downloader for the command line which will just download whatever file you request.

 First draft version.